jvdkwast/PCRasterQGIS/README.md

 5. Now you can use both PCRaster and QGIS.
 For example open the python prompt in QGIS and import pcraster there.

 __[Video tutorial](https://youtu.be/IeqUhS_IwVY)__

+After setting up the conda environment, you can use the QGIS Resource Sharing plugin to add PCRaster tools to the toolbox.
+Install the plugin, go to Settings and add: https://github.com/jvdkwast/qgisrepository.git